Itai-Arnon/Phonebook-/README.md

-Written in Java 7 and use Swing GUI
+Written in Java 7 and uses Swing GUI